DataDog/datadog-cloudfoundry-buildpack/README.md

 # Datadog Cloud Foundry Buildpack

 This is a [decorator buildpack](https://github.com/cf-platform-eng/meta-buildpack/blob/master/README.md#decorators) for Cloud Foundry.
-It will install a Datadog Dogstatsd binary on the container your app is running on.
-It uses the new Agent 6 build of Dogstatsd, which is very light weight and powerful.
-You should barely notice it running on your container.
+It will install a Datadog DogStatsD binary in the container your app is running on.
+This only contains the DogStatsd components of Datadog Agent, which has limited overhead.

 ## Use